hasura/ndc-calcite/README.md

 ### Add metadata to the connector

-This script is one-and-done, you can't redo with resetting back to prior state.
+This script is one-and-done, you can't redo without resetting back to prior state.
-You might consider, committing after prior state, to facilitate a rollback.
+You might consider, committing after before running this, to facilitate a rollback.
 ```shell
 chmod +x ../cli.sh
 ../cli.sh ./app/connector/calcite 8081 secret